In this series, PA Raven will address the 4 goals of the Vaxxed movies leadership (1). Those goals are as follows:

 3. Injuries that occur as a result of vaccine administration, that are not listed on the Table List, are called Off-Table injuries.
 Any illness or impairment can be considered as an Off-Table Injury.
 Proof of causation from a covered vaccine is required, similar to a civil lawsuit.

-4. As a result of enacting the NVICP in 1986, Congress essentially absolved vaccine manufacturers and doctors of liability in the use and administration of vaccines.
+4. As a result of enacting the NVICP in 1986, Congress essentially limited vaccine manufacturers and doctors of liability in the use and administration of vaccines.

 PA Raven believes a balance can be struck between these competing interests by amending the NVICP as follows: